isomerpages/mol-articles/financial-articles/support-schemes.md

       Call: 1800-225-5432<br/>

-  - title: Kindergarten Fee Assistance Scheme - KiFAS (ECDA)
+  - title: Kindergarten Fee Assistance Scheme - KiFAS
     content: |
       Eligibility
         * For parents with Singapore Citizen Child enrolled in enrolled in an Anchor Operator (AOP) or Ministry of Edcuation (MOE) kindergarten to defray kindergarten fees